brainworxx/kreXX-TYPO3-Extension/Documentation/Config/Index.rst

 You do not have to configure kreXX.
 It works very well out of the box.
 There are two ways to configure kreXX:

 1. Edit configuration file settings in the backend
-2. Edit local cookie settings
+2. Edit local cookie settings in every debug output

 The editor for the configuration file can be found on the second tab of the backend module.